Tuesday, September 12, 2017

 ByJackson W. Nanje

-Over the years, the Oroko people of Ndian division have grappled with the idea of accepting the people of the Barombi clan as our own.
-It is true that the dialects of the Oroko clans and that of the Barombi clan are completely different; but dialect alone does not define a people.
+Over the past couple of years, the Oroko people of Ndian division have grappled with the idea of including the people of the Barombi tribe as one of our own.
+It is true that the dialects of the Oroko tribes and that of the Barombi tribe are completely different; but dialect alone does not define a people.
 While the Barombi natives have no problem understanding and speaking the Oroko language, the Oroko people on the other hand, have resisted any attempt to integrate with the Barombi people.
 It is obvious that the Oroko people have adopted the ethnocentric attitude of rejecting the Barombi people even though they will forever remain a part of the Oroko people by nature of their proximity.
 The Barombi people on the other hand have adopted the acculturalization (borrowing the traits of people from their pristine environment) attitude, by adapting in their environment.
 They understand and speak the Oroko language and have equally accepted much of the Oroko mores and have blended many aspects of the Oroko culture into their culture.
 For example, the Oroko people call elephant Njoku and the Barombi call it same.
 Similarly, the Oroko people call a certain masquerade (Ngoba) and the Barombi call it the same way.
 Pepper (Ndonga) is called the same way by both ethnic groups.
 There are many other cultural aspects that the Barombi people have taken from the Oroko people and integrated into their language because they understand that, as members in an unfamiliar environment, you must adapt.

 In the South West Region, there are fourteen (14) Barombi villages.
 Eleven of them are in Ndian division and three (3) in Meme division.
 These are the Barombi villages in Ndian division: (1) Bekora native name Kange (2) Mokono (Nkono) (3) Dora (Loh) (4) Lipenja (Penja) (5) Bongongo I (M’palle) (6) Bongongo II M’palle (7) Ngatame (8) Bekarakara (9) Mbengwi (Mbenge) (10) Mbionang (11) Ngoss